getify/You-Dont-Know-JS/async & performance/ch2.md

 } );
 ```

 There's a good chance code like that is recognizable to you.
 We've got a chain of 3 functions nested together, each one representing a step in an asynchronous series (task, "process").

-First we're waiting for the "click" event, then we're waiting for the timer to fire, then we're waiting for the Ajax response to come back, at which point you might do it all again.
+First we're waiting for the "click" event, then we're waiting for the timer to fire, then we're waiting for the Ajax response to come back, at which point it might do it all again.

 At first glance, this code may seem to map its asynchrony naturally to sequential brain planning.